needle-mirror/com.unity.xr.arfoundation/Documentation~/com.unity.xr.arfoundation.md

 AR Foundation allows you to work with augmented reality platforms in a multi-platform way within Unity.

-AR Foundation is a set of `MonoBehaviour`s for dealing with devices that support following concepts:
+AR Foundation is a set of `MonoBehaviour`s and APIs for dealing with devices that support following concepts:
-- Planar surface detection
+- World tracking: track the device's position and orientation in physical space.
+- Plane detection: detect horizontal and vertical surfaces.
-- Point clouds, also known as feature points
+- Point clouds, also known as feature points.
-- Reference points: an arbitrary position and orientation that the device tracks
+- Reference points: an arbitrary position and orientation that the device tracks.
 - Light estimation: estimates for average color temperature and brightness in physical space.
+- Environment probes: a means for generating a cube map to represent a particular area of the physical environment.
+- Face tracking: detect and track human faces.
-- World tracking: tracking the device's position and orientation in physical space.
+- Image tracking: detect and track 2D images.
+- Object tracking: detect 3D objects.

 If you are migrating from AR Foundation 1.0, see the [Migration Guide](migration-guide.md).

+## Subsystems

+AR Foundation is built on subsystems.
+A "subsystem" is a platform-agnostic interface for surfacing different types of information.
+The AR-related subsystems are defined in the [`AR Subsystems`](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@2.1/manual/) package and use the namespace `UnityEngine.XR.ARSubsystems`.
+You will occasionally need to interact with the types in the AR Subsystems package.

 # Installing AR Foundation

 To install this package, follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).

-AR Foundation is an interface for working with AR platforms, so you will also need to install at least one platform-specific AR package (*Window > Package Manager*):
+Subsystems are implemented in other packages, so to use AR Foundation, you will also need to install at least one platform-specific AR package (*Window > Package Manager*):

  - ARKit XR Plugin
  - ARCore XR Plugin